 This crowd-pleasing French toast bake is perfect for prepping ahead.
 Made with hearty, artisan grain bread and three types of berries, you simply prep the night before then pop in the oven when you’re ready for breakfast.

 One of my biggest pieces of advice for healthy eating and cooking from scratch more often is to prepare meals that can be prepped in advance.
 Whether it’s a using a slow cooker recipe for a dinner party or making a big batch of soup to eat for lunch throughout the week, I am a huge fan of time-savers in the kitchen.

 When it comes to prepping ahead breakfast, I love making overnight French toast bakes that can be prepared the evening before.
 This recipe is especially great for hosting out of town visitors or if you are looking for a breakfast recipe you can quickly reheat in the microwave during busy weekday mornings.

 Are French toast bakes freezer friendly?

 Yes!
 French toast bakes are very freezer friendly.
 I suggest you bake it off before you freeze it.
-It will last in the freezer up to 3 months.
+It will last in the freezer for up to 3 months.